A.Girl

+A.Girl has been recognized for representing and empowering young artists from diverse cultural backgrounds within Australia’s contemporary hip hop scene.

 Personal life

 Hinenuiterangi was born in Sydney to a Māori family from New Zealand.
 Her first experience with music was performing in a reggae band called ONE LOVE composed of her family members Paulette Tairua and REWETI PENE playing in venues in her home city.